Professional Guide to Installing and Maintaining Fishing Nets in Kenya

 • Replace worn ropes and floats

-• Patch any holes with compatible twine
+• Patch holes

 Cost of Fishing Nets in Kenya